phosphor-icons/react/README.md

 ### Custom Icons

-It is possible to extend Phosphor with your own custom icons, taking advantage of the styling and context abstractions used in our library.
+It is possible to extend Phosphor with your custom icons, taking advantage of the styling and context abstractions used in our library.
 To create a custom icon, first design your icons on a 256x256 pixel grid, and export them as SVG.
 For best results, flatten the icon so that you only export assets with `path` elements.
 Strip any `fill` or `stroke` attributes, as these will be inherited from the wrapper.

 Next, create a new React `forwardRef` component, importing the `IconBase` component, as well as the `Icon` and `IconWeight` types from this library.
 Define a `Map<IconWeight, ReactElement>` that maps each icon weight to _the contents of each SVG asset_, effectively removing the wrapping `<svg>` element from each.
 Name your component, and render an `<IconBase />`, passing all props and the ref, as well as the `weights` you defined earlier, as JSX props: